Environmental Monitor Testing Tools and Methods

 Clean Rooms Maintaining controlled environments to prevent contamination in the production of pharmaceuticals, semiconductors, and other sensitive products.

-In addition to the above list, critical rooms such as operation theater, chemical warehouse etc. monitored for various factors to avoid loss and damage to environment.
+In addition to the above list, critical rooms such as operation theaters and chemical warehouses are monitored via environment monitoring system deployments to avoid loss and damage to the environment.

 Environmental Monitor Product Architecture

-Before we go deep into environmental monitor testing tools and methods, in general, environment monitoring products have a few common elements in their product architecture which testers need to be aware of during testing.
+Before we go deep into environmental monitor testing tools and methods, it is important to understand that environmental monitoring systems have a few common elements in their product architecture which testers need to be aware of during testing.

-The block diagram provided below highlights elements and technologies involved in an environment monitoring product.
+The block diagram below highlights elements and technologies involved in an environment monitoring system.

 Environment Monitoring Product Architecture